-A very warm welcome to the Year three class page.
+A very warm welcome to back to Spring term in Year Three.

-I hope you have all enjoyed a fun-filled, action packed summer break and are ready to get stuck into a brand new year of learning.
+Firstly, I hope you have all had a wonderful Christmas break full of festive fun and celebrations and are now looking forward to a brand new term.

 If you need to discuss anything with me, please don't hesitate to pop a note in the message book or I will be more than happy to speak to you at the end of the day.

 Please click here to see this year's curriculum map!